-"We are pleased with the strong performance of JZCP for the first half of the year.
-Our differentiated portfolio of US and European micro-cap and US real estate has generated consistent returns for our shareholders."
+David Zalaznick, JZCP's Founder and Investment Adviser, said: "We are pleased with the strong performance of the Company for the first half of the year.
+Our differentiated portfolio of US and European micro-cap and US real estate has generated consistent returns for our shareholders - with positive NAV total return in 26 of the past 30 quarters.
+We expect the positive performance to continue in the second half of our fiscal year."